 To be able to express ourselves is a wondrous ability with which we humans have been bestowed.
-The faces we make, the ways we dress, dance, make music, all represent who we are as individuals and also capture a moment in time; our emotional states.
+The faces we make, how we dress, dance, and make music all represent who we are as individuals and also capture a moment in time; our emotional states.
 Next month, this concept of “emotional states” will be explored by 40 different countries, cities, and territories as part of London’s 2018 instalments of the Design Biennale.

 Installations will cumulatively probe at seven distinct emotional states, anger, contempt, disgust, fear, happiness, sadness, and surprise, chosen due to their universality in the animal kingdom, as outlined in Charles Darwin’s book The Expression of the Emotions in Man and Animal.
 The works showcased will be interactive, prompting viewers to consider the ways in which design actively communicates with us.

-Nicole l’Huillier, recently featured in CLOT Magazine, is collaborating in the Greek pavilion.
+Nicole L’huillier, recently featured in CLOT Magazine, is collaborating in the Greek pavilion.
 The kinetic installation called ΑΝΥΠΑΚΟΗ (Disobedience) will be the centrepiece project on display in the courtyard of Somerset House.